When does Bundesliga restart? Return date and fixtures

 When will the Bundesliga return?

-The Bundesliga has been given the green light to return to action in the second half of May.
+The Bundesliga has been given the green light to return to action on Saturday 16th May.

-Three potential start dates have been mooted: 15th May, 22nd May, 29th May.

-We will bring you right up to speed with the latest developments once an official return date has been set, but one thing is for certain – football is back.

 Bundesliga fixtures